AliDehbansiahkarbon/EasyDBMigrator/README.md

 Using his event you can use your desired logging method like [QuickLogger](https://github.com/exilon/QuickLogger) or anything else and target any destination like [Graylog](https://www.graylog.org), [Betterstack](https://betterstack.com), Telegram, Email, etc...

----
----

 # New Integration instruction
 ## Didn't find your database?
-**No problem!** you can easily integrate this library with your environment, by following bellow steps:
+**No problem!** You can easily integrate this library with your environment by following the steps below:
 - Create a new unit in this path ..\EasyDB\Lib\ConnectionManagers including a class that is inherited from TConnection in the unit EasyDB.ConnectionManager.Base.pas, see the EasyDB.ConnectionManager.SQL.pas unit as a template.
 - Create a new unit in this path ..\EasyDB\Lib\Runners including a class that is inherited from